Skip navigation

 • Electrician's Mate (Surface) (Navy - Enlisted)

-• Electrician's Mate Basic (Navy - Enlisted)
+• Electricians Mate, Nuclear Power (Navy - Enlisted)

 • Engineer Equipment Electrical Systems Technician (Marine Corps - Enlisted)